Blockchain-and-Future-Society-2023/.github/README.md

 # .github
-Blockchain and Future Society
+This is a site for the Blockchain and Future Society (BFS) course offerred at GIST in 2023.

-Please visit the home page of this course offerred at GIST in Spring 2023. https://heungno.net/wp-admin/post.php?post=27764&action=edit
+Please visit the home page of this course to find out about the course.
+It introduces the need for a global new currency system.
+It offers introductory discussions on the bitcoin and ethereum technologies.
+Based on a new consensus mechanism, it gives an introduction to a new mainnet called WorldLand. https://heungno.net/wp-admin/post.php?post=27764&action=edit